shaunish/shaunish.github.io/_posts/2025-08-05-yahtzee-smarter.md

 excerpt: What's the best strategy for playing the game of Yahtzee?
 Let's find out, using the power of Python and statistics!
 ---

 Growing up, we were a Yahtzee family.
-I have fond memories of fervently shaking the dice in a plastic cup, hoping for that elusive Yahtzee.
-Entirely too often, that Yahtzee never came, and I would end up losing yet again to my sister.
+I have fond memories of fervently shaking dice in a plastic cup, hoping for that elusive Yahtzee.
+Entirely too often, that Yahtzee never came, and I would end up losing yet again, usually to my sister.
 So now that I'm a grown adult, I thought I would finally figure out what I did wrong as a kid, and use Monte Carlo simulation to find the best strategy.

 ## A Full Description Of The Rules Of Yahtzee

-What follows is a refresher of the rules of Yahtzee, mostly cribbed from Wikipedia.
+What follows is a refresher of the rules of Yahtzee, mostly cribbed from [Wikipedia](https://en.wikipedia.org/wiki/Yahtzee).
 Feel free to skip ahead if you're already familiar, or if you just want to get to the fun stuff.

 The game consists of thirteen turns, and the objective is to achieve the highest possible score.
 Each turn, the player rolls 5 dice.
 Then, they can choose which of the five dice to *hold*, rolling the remaining dice again.
 They repeat this process once more, rolling a total of three times per turn.
 Then, the player must choose one of the thirteen possible categories to score their dice.
 These are divided into an upper section and a lower section on the scoresheet.